SJWCD & RJH Engineering Advance Reservoir Planning

-A Bidders Conference on Zoom took place on September 18.
-Two of the three firms had already visited Running Iron Ranch.
-SJWCD stated their intention to make a hiring decision by October 15.
-A detailed feasibility study was identified as essential to the first phase of planning in order to meet a qualification deadline for a Bureau of Reclamation Small Storage grant consideration.
+A more detailed feasibility study is essential to the first phase of planning in order to meet a qualification deadline for a Bureau of Reclamation Small Storage grant consideration.
+The U.S. Bureau of Reclamation defines a reservoir of this proposed size as small storage.

-In May 2025, Yeh Engineering submitted a Preliminary Geotechnical and Geologic Hazards Report, a Feasibility Report.
+In May 2025, Yeh Engineering (https://www.yeh-eng.com) submitted a Preliminary Geotechnical and Geologic Hazards Report, an early Feasibility Report.
 The Final Report followed a period of engagement and extensive clarifications with SJWCD board members.

 SJWCD was created in 1987 in accordance with the Water Conservancy Act.
 The District is located at the headwaters of the San Juan River and encompasses all of the town of Pagosa Springs and most of Archuleta County.
 The District has transitioned over the last fifty years to a tourism-based economy with many of our visitors enjoying river recreation including fishing, rafting, tubing, and San Juan Forest-oriented activities like hiking, mountain biking, camping, and snow sports.